Understanding the Underused Housing Tax (UHT) and Its Implications

 For the most up-to-date and authoritative information, please refer to the Government of Canada’s official UHT page:

-Given the complexity of ownership structures and frequent policy changes, we strongly recommend confirming your UHT filing obligations before the deadline.
+Given the complexity of ownership structures and frequent policy changes, it’s wise to confirm your UHT filing obligations before the deadline.